TEAMMATES/teammates/devdocs/settingUp.md

     deployed app and not the dev server).
     Note that GAE daily quota will be exhausted after 2-3 runs of the full test suite.

+4. (Optional) After installing Google Cloud SDK and deploying to your staging server, run `gcloud auth login` in the terminal of your PC and choose your google account for authentication.

 ##Troubleshooting
 Troubleshooting instructions are given [in this document](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true)